nareshk-gs/pitch-demo/PITCHME.md

 ## Dynamic Mocking

-- Fail a particular Master Order Fulfil |
+- Fail Master Order Fulfil for a particular order|
 - Order number is unknown until the order is created |
-- Dynamically add mapping, as part of the script |
+- Dynamically add mapping as part of the script |
 - Remove the mapping at end of the script |

 #VSLIDE